davisrbr/lean-site-template/content/faq.md

 date: 2017-12-27T02:15:52-08:00
 draft: false
 ---
-Apply for the Arete Fellowship now at https://bit.ly/2FqsQpP
+The application for the Spring 2019 Arete Fellowship is now closed.
+Check back next semester, Fall 2019, to be in our next cohort!